mawngo/go-tmpls/README.md

 		panic(err)
 	}
 }
 ```

 ## Template Caching

-Cache the template for re-execution without having to parse it again, support template reload for development.

-See [examples](/examples/main.go) for setup and integrating template cache.
+Templates are only parsed once and then cloned on each execution.
+Change to the template that has been parsed will not
+be visible until you rerun the project.

+Can be disabled by using `WithNocache(true)`.

 ### Built-in template functions

 By default, this library adds some [helpers](/internal/builtin.go) to the template.
-To disable all built-in functions use`WithoutBuiltins()`, or `WithoutBuiltins('fn1', 'fn2', ...)` to disable specific
+To disable all built-in functions use`WithoutBuiltinFuncs()`,
+or `WithoutBuiltinFuncs('fn1', 'fn2', ...)` to disable specific function.
-function.

 You can add custom funcs using `WithFuncs`.

-### Custom cache

-By default, this library uses a map to store all parsed templates, thus make them never expire.
-If you want expiration,
-use `WithCache(impl)` to provide your own `Cache[*template.Template]` implementation.

-### No cache

-When cache is enabled (default), change to the template that has been parsed will not be visible until you rerun the
-project (or the cache expired if you use custom cache implementation).

-Use `WithNocache(true)` to disable template cache, force template to parse again on each execution.

 ## Pagination

 This library provides a simple pagination implementation for using in template.
-See [page](/page) package and the [example](/examples).
+See the [page](/page) package and the [example](/examples).